cyao98/mental-health-prediction/README.md

 Data Source: https://www.kaggle.com/datasets/osmi/mental-health-in-tech-survey

-Requirements:
-all required libraries are in this file: environment.yaml
+All required libraries are in this file: environment.yaml

 to install:
 pip install -r environment.yaml